smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

 ---
 layout: post
-title: Installing FreeBSD 11 on a Dell Inspiron E1505
+title: Installing FreeBSD 11 on a Dell Inspiron E1505 Laptop
 ---

-I recently installed FreeBSD 11.0-RELEASE on an old Dell Inspiron E1505.
+I recently installed FreeBSD 11.0-RELEASE on an old Dell Inspiron E1505 laptop.
 I made these notes on the process in order to help you should you want to do the same.

 ## Installation